ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Overview

-The `VRTK_SimPlayer` prefab is a mock Camera Rig set up that can be used to develop with VRTK without the need for VR Hardware.
+The `VRSimulatorCameraRig` prefab is a mock Camera Rig set up that can be used to develop with VRTK without the need for VR Hardware.

 Use the mouse and keyboard to move around both play area and hands and interacting with objects without the need of a hmd or VR controls.